Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/webview.md

 <a name="eval"></a>
 ## Executing JavaScript

-To execute JavaScript code, use the `Tizen.WebView.Eval` and `Tizen.WebView.EvalAsync` methods.
+To execute the JavaScript code, use the `Tizen.WebView.Eval` and `Tizen.WebView.EvalAsync` methods.

-Here is the HTML file used in the below example:
+The following example shows the HTML file used:

 ```
 <html>